 What is Google Pay-Per-Click Advertising?

-When is it Smart for a Small Business to use Google Pay-Per-Click (PPC) Advertising?
+When is it Smart to use Google Pay-Per-Click (PPC) Advertising?

-As a marketing agency that works primarily with small and medium sized businesses, we are often asked, “is Google Pay-Per-Click an effective strategy for my small business?”
+As a marketing agency, we are often asked, “Is Google Pay-Per-Click an effective strategy for my business?”
 In many cases, it proves to be a highly optimizable and effective advertising tactic.
 But if your campaign strategy is not properly developed or managed consistently, it can consume your marketing budget quickly.

 Google Pay-Per-Click Overview

 When a customer is looking for a product, service, or promotion online, they’re likely using a search engine such as Google to find it.
-Nearly everyone who has searched for a product or service online has seen or clicked on a Google ad, whether you’re aware of them or not.
-Pay-per-click ads appear above the non-paid, organic search results as outlined in the screenshot below.
+Nearly everyone who has searched for a product or service online has seen or clicked on a Google ad, whether they are aware of it or not.
+Pay-per-click ads appear above the non-paid, organic search results, as outlined in the screenshot below.

 Some advantages that Google Pay-Per-Click can offer your business: